Majedul-Hasan/summer-camp-client/README.md

 <br/>

-6. **Instructors Page:**
+6. **Instructors Page:** ✅
 Display all the instructors.
 Each Instructor will be:
-   - Image
+   - Image ✅
-   - Name
+   - Name ✅
-   - Email
+   - Email✅
-   - (optional) Number of Classes taken by the Instructor.
+   - (optional) Number of Classes taken by the Instructor.  ✅
-   - (optional) Name of the Classes taken by the Instructor.
+   - (optional) Name of the Classes taken by the Instructor.  ✅
    - (optional) `See Classes` button to show classes by this Instructor.
-This will take you to a new link
+This will take you to a new link ✅
 <br/>
 <br/>

 7. **Classes page:**
 Show all approved classes on this page.
-Each Class will have the following:
+Each Class will have the following: ✅
    - Image
    - Name
    - Instructor name
    - Available seats
    - Price
    - Select Button.
 If the user is not logged in, then tell the user to log in before selecting the course.
 This button will be disabled if:
         - Available seats are 0
         - Logged in as admin/instructor